revpwn/JobInterviewAlgorithms/Factorial/README.md

 ---
 **Notes:**
-* A common way of solving this problem is through recursion.
+* Common ways of solving this problem are through Iteration or Recursion.